espressif/idf-eclipse-plugin/docs/en/windowsofflineinstaller.rst

 As IDE already configured with all the required environment variables, you can start with your project.

-You can find more details for creating a project in the `New Project <https://github.com/espressif/idf-eclipse-plugin#create-a-new-project>`_ section of the documentation.
+You can find more details for creating a project in the :ref:`New Project <startproject>` section of the documentation.

 .. image:: ../../media/windows-installation/ide_windows_installer_14.png
    :alt: drawing